Logic Model Development Support Workshop

 Who should attend: All staff of family resource centers, child abuse prevention councils, and other child and family-serving organizations, including Comprehensive Prevention Planning lead agency staff and County Prevention Planning Teams.

 All participants in the workshop should have attended the Utilizing Logic Models to Demonstrate Outcome Accountability training on 10/20 and/or have a foundational knowledge of logic models.
-If you are unable to attend the foundational webinar, the recording and materials will be available by 10/24 here.

 MEET THE SPEAKERS